authcompanion/authcompanion2/README.md

 ## Introduction

-AuthCompanion aims to satisfy the most common authentication and user management needs for web application.
+AuthCompanion aims to satisfy the most common authentication and user management needs for your web application.

 With AuthC you can:

-- Securely handle the registration, login, logout, and account recovery of your applicaiton user accounts.
+- Securely handle the registration, login, logout, and account recovery of your web applicaiton's user accounts.
-- Users can register and login wth traditional passwords or go passwordless by using a passkey with their mobile device
 - Generate and validate [JWTs](https://jwt.io/introduction), a token used for your user's session and authenticating them into your application's backend APIs
-- Confidently store and manage your web application's user accounts
+- Confidently store and own your web application's user accounts
+- Support your users with registering and logining in with a passkey on their mobile device (passwordless) or with traditional username/passwords

 ## Try it

-The instructions below will launch the default server for development purposes.
+The instructions below will launch the default server for integration purposes.

-Please see the env.example file for more details on the server configuration options as you move to production environments.
+Please see the env.example file for more details on the server configuration options as you move AuthC into production.

 ### With Docker